 All plans include the POS software, touch PC, receipt printer, scanner, cash drawer, and chip card reader.

 - Flex Monthly, $149 per month: Includes a lifetime warranty on equipment, 24/7 support, and unlimited training.
-You may be locked into POS Nation’s payment processing, but you can quit at any time by returning the hardware.
+This plan requires POS Nation’s payment processing.

-- Freedom Plan, $999 one-time fee: With this plan, you own the hardware and get a two-year warranty and a 30-day money-back guarantee.
-It also requires a POS Nation payment processing, but you get a free pin pad.
+- Freedom Plan, $999 one-time fee: With this plan, you own the hardware and get a two-year warranty and no long-term contracts.
+It also requires a POS Nation payment processing, but you get a free PIN pad.

 - Custom Plan: In addition to the basic hardware and software, you can build your own system with additional hardware and software additions.
 You have a choice of payment processors.

-You need to pay for integrations; it lists Shopify in particular, but you may need to call about other integrations.
+You need to pay for integrations; POS Nation lists Shopify in particular, but you may need to call about other integrations.

 - Detailed sales and inventory for garden items: POS Nation has the most extensive pricing and inventory tools for the unique needs of garden centers.
 You can break cases to sell flowers by the slat or individually, create kits such as for a window herb garden, or integrate with scales for items you sell by weight, like mulch or pea gravel.